Consensus Building Using the Community PoS Algorithm in the Distributed Ledger Token Accounting System of the Bitbon System

 - Using ways of preliminary block production sequence approval by block producers to prevent forks and block collision;

-- Centralizing the network at the moment of block formation by the network node in accordance with the node formation sequence;
+- Centralizing the network at the moment of block formation by the network node in accordance with the block formation sequence;

 - Mutual synchronization of network nodes to ensure adherence to the voting and block formation sequence diagram;